Vanint/SADE-AgnosticLT/README.md

 # Test-Agnostic Long-Tailed Recognition

-This repository is the official Pytorch implementation of Test-Agnostic Long-Tailed Recognition by Test-Time Self-Supervised Expert Aggregation (TSEA).
+This repository is the official Pytorch implementation of Test-Agnostic Long-Tailed Recognition by Test-Time Self-Supervised Aggregating Diverse Experts (TADE).
 * Based on a new expertise-diverse expert learning strategy, our method learns three expertise-diverse experts, where each one is skilled in a specific class distribution.
 * Based on a new test-time self-supervised learning strategy, our method aggregates the three expertise-diverse experts to handle arbitrary test class distributions during the test time.